Officers charged in George Floyd’s killing omitted key details from the scene, Minneapolis officer testifies

 According to the video, neither Kueng nor Lane told Zimmerman how long Floyd was held to the ground, or how he was restrained.
 They also omitted that Floyd had lost a pulse.

-“He was yelling a lot … He was normal for about three or four minutes, and then he stopped talking,” Kueng told Zimmerman, according to the video.
+“He was yelling a lot. … He was normal for about three or four minutes, and then he stopped talking,” Kueng told Zimmerman, according to the video.

 “He was still breathing,” Lane interjected, adding that the ambulance “took off” with Floyd.
 They told Zimmerman they had no information about Floyd’s condition, even though Lane had boarded the ambulance and failed to revive the man by performing chest compressions.